-People capable of pregnancy who are currently not pregnant and do not have presumptive evidence of immunity should receive at least one dose of MMR vaccine.
+Non-pregnant reproductive age people who do not have presumptive evidence of immunity should receive at least one dose of MMR vaccine.

-Pregnant people who are not measles-immune should defer vaccination until postpartum, ideally before discharge from the delivery hospital.
+Pregnant people who are unimmunized should defer vaccination until postpartum, ideally before discharge from the delivery hospital.

 MMR vaccination is safe for breastfeeding people.
 Breastfeeding does not interfere with immunity, and the vaccine is not transmitted through breast milk.